 - Data Basin Map: BLM to SLC / SLC to BLM

-- Photo Gallery (Flickr)
+- BLM's Photo Gallery (Flickr)

-Below is a list of counties where there are no school lands.
+Following is a list of counties where there are no school lands.
 It is intended as a guide only.
 Parcels may be added or deleted at any time via exchange, in lieu selection, or survey of previously unsurveyed townships.
 Questions regarding the current status of specific parcels should be directed to Jim Porter in the Land Management Division.
 There are no school lands in: Alameda, Butte, Calaveras, Contra Costa, Kings, Marin, Merced, Orange, Sacramento, San Francisco, San Joaquin, San Mateo, Santa Clara, Sierra, Solano, Stanislaus, Sutter, Ventura, and Yolo Counties.